Speaker Repair Diagnosis and Troubleshooting

 Use a multimeter to check the ohms between the positive and negative leads to the speaker.
 Something between 1 and 16 ohms should be be the resistance of a working speaker.
 If its 0 or infinity there are likely problems and the speaker may be blown.

-Active or Passive
+Next Question: Active or Passive?

 If its an active or powered speaker or monitor, check that the power cord is plugged in an its on.
 For passive, check that the amplifier is on and sending signal.
 If the amplifier part is broken, you need to further diagnose the problem, but if the speaker is just blown but the amplifier is working, you can replace or repair the speaker.
 (If you’re relatively inexperienced, a new woofer or tweeter replacement may be the easiest solution.)

-Speaker Making a funny Noise or Not Sounding Right
+Problem: Speaker Making a funny Noise or Not Sounding Right

 Take the grill off, or figure out how to expose the speaker cone.
 Look for obvious problems like cracked or loose parts.
-Gently without power applied, push the speaker in with your hand (Gently!)
-IF you hear a crunching noise or if there are loose pieces of dust cap or rubber surround, you may be lucky and you can glue it with something like epoxy or super glue.
-Otherwise, you need to order a new replacement speaker or speaker refurbish with a new cone and voice coil kit.
+Gently without power applied, push the speaker in with your hand gently.
+If you hear a crunching noise or if there are loose pieces of dust cap or rubber surround, you may be lucky and you can glue it with something like epoxy or super-glue.
+Otherwise, you need to order a new replacement speaker or speaker refurbish with a new cone and voice-coil kit.

-Reconing A Speaker
+Answer 2: Reconing A Speaker

 A right of passage for audio engineer or Live Sound Engineer: The voice coil, and speaker cone as well as rubber surround can sometimes be ordered from the manufactures to refurbish a blown speaker.
 The voice coil is the vertical tube that slides into the permanent magnet at the rear of the speaker.
 You can tear out the old speaker cone and voice coil on an old speaker to see how it works, but a rubber or soft outer ring holds the speaker cone, and the voice coil, covered by the dust cap slides into a circular hole.